paulgreg/Books/README.md

 Then, create in that directory [markdown](https://www.markdownguide.org/) files named `chapter-1.md`, `chapter-2.md`, and so on for each chapter defined in `chapters` in the config.json

+## Hosting on github-pages

+You can host that project on github pages by launching `./to_ghpages` script.
+It will build project, commit what’s in build directory at root then push it in branch `gh-pages` to github.

+If you change the projet name on github, change also `homepage` attribute in the `package.json`.

 ## Attributions

 Icons are from [Piotr Adam Kwiatkowski](http://ikons.piotrkwiatkowski.co.uk/).
 Thanks